kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 You need to have a Kubernetes cluster and the kubectl command-line tool must be configured to communicate with your cluster.
 The cluster is expected to have Windows worker nodes where pods with containers running Windows workloads requiring GMSA credentials will get scheduled.
 This section covers a set of initial steps required once for each cluster:

-### Enable the WindowsGMSA feature gate
+### WindowsGMSA feature gate
-In the alpha state, the `WindowsGMSA` feature gate needs to be enabled on kubelet on Windows nodes.
-This is required to pass down the GMSA credential specs from the cluster scoped configurations to the container runtime.
-See [Feature Gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) for an explanation of enabling feature gates.
-Please make sure `--feature-gates=WindowsGMSA=true` parameter exists in the kubelet.exe command line.
+In the beta state, the `WindowsGMSA` feature gate (required to pass down GMSA credential specs from the pod specs to the container runtime) is enabled by default on the API server and Kubelet.
+See [Feature Gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) for an explanation of enabling feature gates in prior releases.

 ### Install the GMSACredentialSpec CRD
 A [CustomResourceDefinition](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) (CRD) for GMSA credential spec resources needs to be configured on the cluster to define the custom resource type `GMSACredentialSpec`.
 Download the GMSA CRD [YAML](https://github.com/kubernetes-sigs/windows-gmsa/blob/master/admission-webhook/deploy/gmsa-crd.yml) and save it as gmsa-crd.yaml.